 New Jersey District Attorneys

-Working with a Defense Attorney
+Working With a Defense Attorney

-With a plea bargain, a defendant enters into negotiations with the prosecution to dismiss certain charges, to reduce the charges, or to reduce the penalties on sentencing.
-These are sensitive communications that should only be done with the assistance of a defense attorney to ensure that your rights are protected.
-Remember, it's the prosecution's job to put you in jail, so it's critical to make sure that communications, which could inadvertently include damaging admissions, are carefully crafted.
+The negotiations can also center around reducing the charges or reducing sentencing penalties.
+These communications are sensitive and should only be done with a defense attorney's assistance.
+Doing so ensures that your rights are protected.
+Remember, it's the prosecution's job to put you in jail.
+So, it's critical to make sure that communications are carefully crafted.
+This is the case because such communications could inadvertently include damaging admissions.

 Directory of New Jersey District Attorneys

 Below are links to New Jersey prosecuting attorneys by county, city, and township.

 For county prosecuting attorneys not listed above, you can easily find them online.